jgd10/ScriptTipFriday/argparse/argparse.md

 > Note: the double backslash is because I'm on Windows, which uses backslashes in paths, and backslash is also the escape character in Python strings, so it has to be escaped to be used in a path.
 As such, path visualisations in Python on Windows will be positively FULL of `\\`.
 Try to use [pathlib](https://realpython.com/python-pathlib/) where you can to get around this somewhat!

-If we add more args to our command line we can see just how `argv` works.
+If we add more arguments to our command line we can see just how `argv` works.

 ```
 >>> python script.py new set-of "test args"
 ['script.py', 'new', 'set-of', 'test args']
 ```

 > Why is the backslash gone?
 Honestly, I'm not sure and I couldn't find any info after a cursory google.
 If you have any idea why, please leave a comment!
-Although the reason is not important for this article because for the CLI we actually do not care what it is, we only care about what comes after it.
+Although the reason is not important for this article because for the CLI the only argument we don't care about is the first one because it is always the same!

-The space character delimits arguments ` `, unless included in double quotes, which allows one to specify options with spaces in them.
+So, `argparse` is essentially a package that parses `sys.argv` and makes sense of it, turning it into options and arguments for the CLI.

-This may seem like a big aside but it's all part of the groundwork because `argparse` is essentially a package that parses `sys.argv` and makes sense of it, turning it into options and commands.
+> Note: All input on the command line are *command line arguments* but in the CLI, only some of those are *CLI arguments*.
+Some are what I'm calling *options* or *flags*.

 ### Nitty-gritty of CLI

 Generally CLIs make use of option-argument pairs.
-And this makes sense.
+You provide some sort of option or flag and then the input corresponding to it, like `--density 3.4` or `--path .\\Program\\Python\\`, and this makes sense.
 For example

 ```
 >>> python script2.py --factorial 9
 362880
 ```

 the option is `--factorial` and its corresponding argument is `9`.
-Providing additional args throws an error, unless we modify the programn to handle it, but that might not be good design, because you (as the user) wouldn't necessarily expect that to happen.
+Providing additional args throws an error, unless we were to modify the programn to handle it.

-You can have multiple pairs as well:
+Scripts are not just limited to single pair either.
+We can write one to have multiple pairs as well:

 ```
 >>> python .\script3.py --base 2 --exponent 3